Toast is an unlikely agent of death. But there you are in your kitchen on a Saturday morning, inexplicably choking on a mouthful, trying not to panic.

 Here’s a very rough simulation of what people like Anderson face every day.
 Stick your tongue out between your front teeth and gently bite down on it near the tip.
 Now hold this position while swallowing hard in quick succession.

-Even when she did swallow, her reflex was as weak as a 90-year-old’s.
 Without the tongue’s assistance, swallowing is suddenly much more difficult.
 To help compensate, speech-language pathologists and other dysphagia experts have developed a repertoire of a dozen or so swallowing exercises to build up strength in the tongue and throat muscles.
 The tongue-bite swallow, called the Masako Manoeuvre, is one of Peter Belafsky’s favourites.

 Studies suggest that the manoeuvre strengthens the base of the tongue and forces some muscles in the back of the throat to constrict harder to aid the swallow.
 Michael Crary and Giselle Carnaby, co-directors of the Swallowing Research Laboratory at the University of Central Florida in Orlando, have developed their own battery of four exercises–a “pharyngocise” routine, as they’ve dubbed it–that has shown early promise in preventing or minimizing dysphagia among people having radiation therapy for head and neck cancer.